 "The Uganda Practicum program was nothing short of outstanding," said Kristin Capritto.
 "Finding the right words to describe my experience there is not only difficult, but seemingly futile; there is simply no way to adequately convey how powerful and enriching our time there was.
 Not only was my legal education enhanced in such a way that I feel more prepared to enter the practice of law at a time when lawyers find themselves required to engage persons, laws, and governments on a global stage, but, more importantly, my heart and spirit have been, and will remain, changed forever."

-Four of the students from the Practicum, Kastle Lund, Bruce Pence, Coleman Segal, and Hannah Sleznikow, stayed to participate in a seven-week Field Placement program in Kampala with internships at either the High Court or with an NGO.
+Some of the students from the Practicum, including Kastle Lund, Bruce Pence, and Coleman Segal, stayed to participate in a seven-week Field Placement program in Kampala with internships at either the High Court or with an NGO.